 Farmers' Clubs Key Activities

-and experiences.
-They work together in demonstration fields, have meetings and lessons and they arrange field days and agricultural shows, sharing with the whole community.
-Protecting the environment is a matter of course for Farmers’ Clubs, as they depend on living in harmony with nature.
+Farmers' Clubs are a way for farmers to get together and share their knowledge and experiences.
+They work together in demonstration fields, have meetings and lessons, and arrange field days and agricultural shows, sharing with the whole community.
+Protecting the environment is a matter of course for Farmers’ Clubs, as they depend on nature for their survival.

 Community Development